agustinaponte/ding/README.md

 # ding
  Like ping, but with sound
 # What does ding do
-By default, ding pings a host and plays a sound each time it receives a response and shows a small chart with latency.
+By default, ding pings a host and plays a sound each time it receives a response.
+It also displays a small chart showing latency.

 # Arguments